All-optical switching at the two-photon limit with interference-localized states: Switching with the Diamond chain

-The closed mode of the switching for the diamond chain is illustrated in Figs. \ref{fig:Fig4} (b) and (c).
-For a successful switching, the input is prepared in the left edge state $\ket{L\pm}$ rather than in the first site 1.
+The closed operation of the switching for the diamond chain is illustrated in Figs.~\ref{fig:Fig4}(b) and (c).
+For a successful switching, the input is prepared in the left edge state $\ket{L\pm}$.
 The single photon remains perfectly localized in the left edge state while the photon pair oscillates between the opposite edge states.
-Two rhombi are needed to obtain perfect geometric separation: in fact, in a single rhombus the left and right edge state overlap.
-Note that, in the diamond lattice, the switching contrast is perfect: the 'OFF' state does not have any contribution at the output.
-However, in comparison to the three-site system, the switching time is longer with the corresponding interaction strengths as the chain is longer.
-An important feature is that, in the case of two photons initially at the same edge, the probability of finding the photons separated to opposite edges is very small: the interaction allows pair transport but the single-particle transport between the localized states is quenched.
-Fig. \ref{fig:Fig4} (d) depicts the switching time dependence on the interaction strength.
+Two rhombi are needed to obtain perfect geometric separation of the edge states.
+Note that, in the diamond lattice, the switching contrast is perfect: the `OFF' state does not have any contribution at the output.
+However, in comparison to the three-site system discussed above, the switching time is longer as the chain is longer.
+Fig.~\ref{fig:Fig4}(d) depicts the switching time dependence on the interaction strength.
 The switching time is decreasing with interaction, being proportional to $U^{-2}$.